GianoDev/Discord-Server-Nuker-No-Bot-/README.md

 1) Go to discord
 2) Press Ctrl + Shift + I
 3) Go to console and paste in the script

+Credits To: https://github.com/vroomyy/DiscordNuker He Has Made The Tool Im Just Showcasing It